 The latest in EU-US Data Transfer Negotiations

-After nearly two years of uncertainty, privacy leaders have some welcome news in the form of an announcement from the European Commission (EC) pertaining to an agreement in principle on a new Trans-Atlantic Data Privacy Framework between the European Union (the EU, along with the additional countries Iceland, Liechtenstein, and Norway – comprising the European Economic Area) and the United States.
+After nearly two years of uncertainty, privacy leaders have some welcome news in the form of an announcement from the European Commission (EC) about an agreement in principle on a new Trans-Atlantic Data Privacy Framework between the European Union and the United States.

 Next Steps to Adopting the Trans-Atlantic Data Privacy Framework

 In the joint statement, von der Leyen noted that the Trans-Atlantic Data Privacy Framework is an agreement between the EU and the U.S. “in principle.”

 Meaning both sides have a bit more work to do before the text is final.
 In laying out the next steps, both sides offered high-level overviews of what the new Framework will include.

 The US has provided a press release and a fact sheet.
 In the press release, the U.S. identified the general commitments it would adopt by way of a presidential Executive Order in order to implement this new “breakthrough agreement.”

 For example, the U.S. stated it will not only create a “new multi-layer redress mechanism that includes an independent Data Protection Review Court” but also “ensure that signals surveillance activities are necessary and proportionate the pursuit of defined national security objectives.”

 Similarly, the European Commission has released its own overview of the Framework, including an insight into the key principles, the benefits, and the next steps: